 In parallel with the economic rise of the United States, the purchase of shares on the stock exchange became popular during this period.
 Marveling at the prospect of profit, companies began investing in the stock market.
 In turn, in the same euphoria, the population went so far as to sell goods and real estate to acquire bonds.
-After all, the North American economy was skyrocketing and the financial return was practically guaranteed.
+After all, the North American economy was skyrocketing, and the financial return was practically guaranteed.

-The result of this was a ripple effect: without selling, farms and industries could not pay loans taken from banks, the profit of financial institutions plummeted, companies lost value as the recession worsened, unemployment worsened dramatically beyond the United States and thousands of shareholders have lost large sums of money.
-All of this culminated in the New York Stock Market Crash in 1929, considered to be the hallmark of this crisis of overproduction.
+The result of this was a ripple effect: without selling, farms and industries could not pay loans taken from banks, the profit of financial institutions plummeted, companies lost value as the recession worsened, unemployment worsened dramatically beyond the United States, and thousands of shareholders have lost large sums of money.
+All of this culminated in the New York Stock Market Crash in 1929, considered the hallmark of this crisis of overproduction.

 In the book Era of Extremes: The Brief Twentieth Century (1914-1991), British historian Eric Hobsbawm (1995, p.
 91) described this period as follows: